-On Monday, the Durango Herald published a feature story on Banner Art Studio’s main street banner that went missing in 1990.
+The Durango Herald recently published a feature story on Banner Art Studio’s main street banner that went missing in 1990.
 Like all of our banners, this is certainly a well-known, loved and memorable banner with a story to tell.
-Its colorful history seems to have even symbolized ownership.
+Its colorful history seems to have even symbolized ownership for the many people involved in its story.
 Stolen in the night and then journeying across the Atlantic and back, it may have been seen as identifying the real host of the first ever World Championship of Mountain Biking.
-You be the judge.
+Read on and let us know what you think!

 As the story goes, the World Mountain Bike Championships, the first mountain bike competition to be sanctioned by an international governing body, were held in Durango, Colorado in 1990.
 The banner, one of two made by Banner Art Studio for the event, was a centerpiece marking the event’s Start/Finish line.